hjorslev/SteamPS/README.md

-You can narrow down the search by typing an application name that is more specific than simply *Ground Branch* e.g. *Ground Branch Dedi* or type it out *Ground Branch Dedicated Server*.
+You can narrow down the search by typing an application name that is more specific than simply *Ground Branch* e.g. *Ground Branch Dedi* or type it out in its entirety as *Ground Branch Dedicated Server*.
 This will only give one result and not display a popup.

 ```powershell
 Update-SteamApp -ApplicationName 'Ground Branch Dedicated Server' -Path 'C:\DedicatedServers\GB'